Pongsakorn2341/data-wow-frontend/README.md

 * Tailwind CSS: For crafting a highly responsive and visually appealing user interface.
 * Shadcn/UI: Leveraged Shadcn/UI components for a consistent and polished UI/UX.
 * TypeScript: Ensuring type safety and enhanced developer experience.
-* API Integration: Integrated with Coin Gecko APIs for fetching real-time cryptocurrency data.
+* PrismaORM: Powerful ORM for database interactions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>